jamesbrunet/simple-git-example-2/README.md

-# This is my readme
+# This is the Readme for SSGP

 James is cool